lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
 - It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.

+### Team Tailoring and _MTL_ Theory of Change

+### Prioritize

+**1. Customize the Facilitator SAY guide for your individual team.**

+- **Download or print** to fill in blanks and brackets to relate to their priority need to the highest priorities your practiced related to the _MTL_ theory of change.

+- **Review post-session checklist** notes **especially #6** from the prior session and review the **_MTL_ Fidelity Checklist**

+- **Prioritize continuity across sessions** from the **team vision,** **team data** and **team need.** (MTL sessions 1-4). from session to session, (“last time we talked about…”; “so-and-so asked about…”).
+- This is essential for ensuring fidelity to the _MTL_ Theory of Change.

+### Practice

+**2. Rehearse the next session using the checklists above.**

+- **Clarify Co-Facilitator Roles** - Choose a Live Lead and a Pre/Post Lead/Note-taker.

+- **Practice the highest priorities from the interesssion checklist** - ensure they can be communicated to the time within the timestamps.
+     -    Align the team-specific tailoring with the **goals** and **emphases** of the sessions according the **_MTL_ Theory of Change.**
+     -    Practice to make sure your examples work within the time-frame.
+Specific examples, results of data inquiries, sim experiments, etc., should relate to the team's need, be interpretable, and support their hypothesis.
+If not, prepare to explain.
+     -    Quiz each other on FAQ/anticipated questions from the team for the upcoming session.

+3. **Review details** -  make sure there are no technical concerns or back-end administrative tasks outstanding.